mturley95/Quoridor/README.md

 13. Display of winning player info on the GUI when winning move is made.

 ## Status
-This release allows the for Quoridor game to be played between two to four individuals.
+This release allows the for the Quoridor game to be played between two to four individuals.
 Once a winner has been determined, it allows the user to restart the game if they want to play another game.

 ### Future work:
 1. Pathfinder functionality to not allow a wall to be placed that blocks a pawn from reaching their finish line.